Rate this feature

-Included in the Nov.
-2022 release The unified error view helps you to locate, browse, and retry or resolve errors in one place.
-This view provides both the Error list and Error details in the same window.
+The unified view for open errors helps you to locate, browse, and retry or resolve errors in one place.
+This view provides both the error list and error details in the same window.
 It also provides UI and keyboard options to browse through errors quickly and easily.
-You can view the status and the results of a retry at the top of the unified view.
-We recommend that you try using this view, which is now the default option, to view and manage your errors easily.
+When you retry errors, you can view the status and the results at the top.
+We recommend that you use this default view to manage your errors.

-- Browse quickly through the Error list by selecting a row and then using the up and down arrow keys.
+- Browse quickly through the list of errors by selecting a row and using the up and down arrow keys or using the Previous and Next buttons in the upper-left corner.

 Error list

-To quickly browse through your Error list, you can select an error and then use the up and down arrow keys.
 The Error list shows all errors in a flow step.
 You can view the message, code, source, classification, and timestamp.
 These fields provide hints or clues to correct your errors.
+When you select any error, the details are provided beside it.
+If required, you can sort or filter your errors.
+You can select several errors and add them to a batch to retry or resolve them quickly.

 Error details